-Full-time permanent employees not covered by a collective bargaining agreement shall have 22 working days annual leave, accrued at the rate of 5.9 hours per pay period.
+Full-time permanent employees not covered by a collective bargaining agreement shall receive 22 working days annual leave, accrued at the rate of 5.9 hours per pay period.
 Annual leave may not be taken during the first six months of employment.
 Exceptions may be made upon approval of the appointing authority.
 Accrual will begin during the first pay period of employment.
 Accrued annual leave may be discharged with the approval of the immediate supervisor at the convenience of the department.
 Employees working less than full-time will accrue annual leave prorated to their appointment.

-All non-classified calendar year staff will record their vacation leave discharge on a biweekly or monthly attendance report, which is signed by the employee and his or her supervisor.
+All non-classified calendar year staff will record their vacation leave discharge on a biweekly electronic timecard.